DH-Box/corpus-downloader/README.md

 ## Installing

-Simply run `pip3 install corpus`.
+Until this package shows up on Pypi, you can change into this program’s directory and run `pip3 install .`.
 (Make sure you have pip3, the python package manager for Python 3 installed first.)